Suyog-Bauskar/Poly/README.md

 3. **Build and run** the project on your device or emulator.

 ## 🤝 **Contributing**
-We welcome contributions!
+I welcome contributions!
 Follow these steps:

 1. Fork the repository.
 2. Create a feature branch.